biggyu/2023_AI_Gomoku/README.md

   A combo move is a combo which could create a one-end-blocked-four and a unblocked three or n blocked-four (n>=2).
 - If none of the above moves are available, the AI will use the ALPHA-BETA PRUNING algorithm to calculate its next move.

+## How to execute:
+1. Typing "python main.py" in terminal will execute the game.
+2. AI will start first by placing X. The first two moves are random.
+3. Enjoy :)

 ## Screenshots:
 ![Screenshot_gomoku_01.png](/Screenshot_gomoku_01.png)

+## Requirements:
+pip install -r requirements.txt downloads the required libraries.